-3.9 Thruster Emergency Stop
+3.9 Thruster Emergency Stop (1 March 2021)

-The operation of thruster emergency stop and monitoring alarms is to be tested.
+The operation of thruster emergency stop and monitoring alarms, including loop monitoring, is to be tested.

 3.11 DP Control System (1 November 2013)

 For a DPS-1 system, the operation of the automatic control system and a manual position control system including manual transfer of control between the two systems is to be confirmed to be functioning satisfactorily.